-A captivating subject, geography is a scientific field that is devoted to the study of the Earth’s landforms, oceans, environment and ecosystems, and the interactions between the human society and their environment.
+A captivating subject, geography is a scientific field that is devoted to the study of the Earth’s landforms, oceans, environment and ecosystems, as well as the interactions between the human society and their environment.
 The word geography literally means “earth writing”.
 Geography has been elucidated by various sources time and again.
 Here is a general definition of geography:

 “Geography is the study of the Earth’s physical features and environment including the impact of human activity on these factors and vice versa.
 The subject also encompasses the study of patterns of human population distribution, land use, resource availability, and industries.”